ycAbout/yfigure/yfigure/readme.md

 let groupBar = new yf.Bar(tech, {location: '#awesomeYFigure1'});
 </script>
 ```
-note: This library packed d3v5 (Copyright 2020 Mike Bostock) into it.
+note: This library packed part of d3v5 (Copyright 2020 Mike Bostock) into it.

 ## Functions API
 ### bar(data, options = {})
 This function draws a horizontal bar graph (y represents continuous value) using d3 and svg.
 * @param {object} data